White Sands National Park: Carnivores

 Dire wolves lived in North and South America during the Pleistocene.
 Standing at about 2.6–2.8 feet (80–85 cm) tall and weighing 130–150 pounds (60–68 kg), they were about the same size as modern gray wolves, but with a heavier, more muscular build.
 They had powerful jaws, with a stronger bite than modern wolves, and probably hunted in packs, allowing them to target larger prey such as horses and bison.

 During the Pleistocene, large cats lived throughout the world, including lions in North America.
 About four feet (1.2 m) tall at the shoulder and weighing over 500 pounds (230 kg), American lions had long, slender legs for chasing down prey.
 They hunted by ambushing animals like deer, camels, ground sloths, bison, and young mammoths.

-Saber-toothed cats, or tigers, are known for their oversized canine teeth, which could reach seven to ten inches (17–20 cm) in length.
+Saber-toothed cats are known for their oversized canine teeth, which could reach seven to ten inches (17–20 cm) in length.
 Standing around 3 feet (one meter) tall and weighing up to 750 pounds (340 kg), saber-toothed cats had a bulky, muscular build that allowed them to subdue large prey, like sloths, bison, and young mammoths.
 Some fossil evidence suggests that they may have hunted in packs.